klauddius/daily-problems/README.md

 Project created to solve algorithm challenges presented in software engineering interviews.

 ##Technologies
-Project is created using this technologies:
+Project is created using these technologies:
 * Java 8+
 * Maven